 - Stuffing for bulk in body (as I mentioned above, if you have an outdated pillow you were planning on tossing just use the stuffing in this to save a little cash!)

 - 6 inch bowl to trace base of body

 - Wooden bead for nose

-- Sewing machine (this is mine) and thread to match fabric selection
+- Sewing machine (this is my sewing machine) and thread to match fabric selection

 Simple Sew Gnome Tutorial:

 Draw a circle for the base.
 To keep it simple, trace around a 6″ bowl for the base of your gnome.

 Cut out the circle, leaving approximately 1 inch around your tracing.
 We’ll get back to this in a quick moment.